JimmyJHickey/jimmyjhickey.com/about.md

 title: About Me
 ---

 Hi, I'm Jimmy Hickey.
 I'm a programmer and aspiring statistician.
-You can learn more about my professional background in the resume section and more about me as a person below.
+You can learn more about my professional background in the resumé section and more about me as a person below.

 ### Hobbies
 * Programming